NiclasvanEyk/jetbrains-laravel-make-integration/docs/setup_with_sail.md

 We will walk through the process of creating a new Laravel application using Laravel Sail as our local development environment and connecting it to PHPStorm.

+> Note: This process has been automated and can be automatically executed as an IDE action.
+Visit the [Laravel Sail Autoconfiguration guide](sail-autoconfiguration.md) for more information.

 ## Prerequisites

 I assume you already have the PHPStorm, the [plugin](https://plugins.jetbrains.com/plugin/14612-laravel-make-integration) and docker installed.